Barba76/SPFx-NumberPicker-Control/README.md

 ```javascript
 items:number;
 ```
-4. Create a new NumberPicker Instance on the PropertyPaneConfiguration:
+4. Create a new NumberPicker Instance on the PropertyPaneConfiguration
 ```javascript
 	new NumberPicker("items", {
                   applyOnClick: false,